Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: CONCLUSION and discussion

 In this paper, we used a superconducting qubit to generate a single microwave photon state in the superposition of a pair of photon modes that have different frequencies.
 The generated photons can maintain entanglement with the superconducting qubit.
 We found that this photon generation process had a fidelity of $86.7\pm0.7\%$.
 Based on this process, we have generated dual-rail cluster states up to four logical qubits.
 The fidelities of these generated dual-rail cluster states were all above $50\%$.
 With error detection based on frequency-bin encoding, the fidelities were increased to larger than $60\%$, indicating that frequency-bin encoding can protect the cluster state.
 Based on the process tomography measurement results, we estimated that entanglement persists across up to 7 logical qubit (14 physical modes), and even up to 11 logical qubit when restricted to the frequency-bin-encoded logical subspace.
 We also compared our frequency-bin encoding protocol with conventional single-photon encoding simulated on the same device and achieved higher fidelity and preserved entanglement over a larger number of modes.
 These results demonstrate that frequency-bin encoding offers enhanced protection of entanglement and improved state fidelity, making it a promising approach for scalable photonic quantum information processing.

 An important consideration in our implementation is the spectral overlap between two frequency channels, which directly impacts their orthogonality and hence the validity of the dual-rail encoding.
 In our experiment, we chose a mode overlap of approximately 3$\%$ between two 1-$\mu$s-long photon pulses separated by 32~MHz.
 This overlap level strikes a balance between ensuring sufficient orthogonality for encoding logical qubits and maintaining compatibility with the detection bandwidth of our JPA used for quantum state tomography.
-At this overlap level, fidelity is primarily limited by qubit decoherence rather than mode indistinguishability.
+At this overlap level, fidelity is primarily limited by qubit energy decay and decoherence rather than mode indistinguishability.
+This constraint also limits the possibility of reducing the spectral overlap simply by extending the photon pulse duration, since longer pulses would suffer more strongly from qubit energy decay and decoherence.
 Our choice thus reflects a practical trade-off, optimized for the constraints of our hardware.
-Furthermore, the resonator's effective linewidth constrains the maximum frequency separation.
-To remove this constraint, the multiple resonator modes induced by the resonator--filter system can be engineered to obtain a wider spectral range for the resonator--transmission-line coupling~\cite{miyamura2025}.
+Furthermore, while the Purcell filter protects the qubit lifetime, the resonator's effective linewidth constrains the maximum frequency separation.
+To remove this constraint, the multiple resonator modes induced by the resonator--filter system can be engineered to obtain a wider spectral range for the resonator--transmission-line coupling~\cite{miyamura2025,Miyamura2025SQA}.
 This extends the tunable frequency range, resulting in a larger possible separation between frequency channels.

 Although we implemented erasure detection via post-selection on the reconstructed density matrix in this work, real-time photon loss detection on frequency-bin dual-rail states is also feasible.
 Inspired by the approach in Ref.~\citenum{reuer2022realization}, by using an additional cQED system, we can coherently map two co-propagating photon modes onto the two energy levels of a superconducting qubit via a controlled absorption process.
 By distinguishing the qubit state whether it's in the subspace spanned by the target levels or not~\cite{jerger_realization_2016}, photon loss events can be selectively detected while maintaining the coherence in the subspace.
 This enables the implementation of real-time photon loss detection.